 The Southeastern Coastal Center for Agricultural Health and Safety hosted the 2020 State of the Science Meeting focused on Global Pandemics and the Agricultural Workforce: Research and Policy Implications on Friday, Sept.
 11 and Sept.
 18, 2020.
 The meeting was delivered via Zoom.

 Hosted by the Southeastern Coastal Center for Agricultural Health and Safety (SCCAHS) headquartered at the University of Florida in Gainesville, FL, the annual State of the Science Meeting combined esteemed speakers to present research relevant to occupational safety and health needs of people working in agriculture, fishing, and forestry in Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, Puerto Rico, and the U.S. Virgin Islands.

-State of the Science 2020 featured researchers and scientists from various fields from across the United States, who presented their findings on COVID-19 and its impact on agricultural workers and farmers and paved the way for future research collaborations that can address the long-lasting effects this pandemic will have on the industry.Download the program
+State of the Science 2020 featured researchers and scientists from various fields from across the United States, who presented their findings on COVID-19 and its impact on agricultural workers and farmers and paved the way for future research collaborations that can address the long-lasting effects this pandemic will have on the industry.Download the the White Paper Download the program

 2020 State of the Science Meeting Agenda:

 Welcome from Scott Angle, Vice President of Agriculture and Natural Resources at University of Florida’s Institute of Food and Agricultural Sciences

 Session 1: Opening Keynote by Southeastern Coastal Center for Agricultural Health and Safety Director